-To add a chart, first select a cell in in the Report Footer and press the Chart Button () in the toolbar above the Design Grid.
+First, select a cell in in the Report Footer and click the Visualization icon in the toolbar.

-Or, right-click a cell in the Report Footer, hover over 'Insert' in the drop-down menu, and select 'Chart' from the second drop-down menu.
+Or, right-click a cell in the Report Footer, hover over Insert and click Chart.

 The Chart Wizard

-The Chart Wizard opens on the Type tab, where users may select the type of chart they wish to create.
-The charts are broken up into four groups: Line; Bar and Column; Pie and Other Single-Series; and Scatter and Bubble charts.
+The Chart Wizard opens on the Type tab, where you may select the type of chart to create.
+The charts are broken up into five groups: Line; Bar and Column; Pie and Other Single-Series; Scatter and Bubble; and Combination.

-- Bar and Column: Bar and Column charts compare values, aggregate values, and percentages to each other.
+- Bar and Column charts compare values, aggregate values, and percentages to each other.
 They can be either single-series or multi-series.

-- Pie and Other Single-Series: These display the parts of a whole in percentage point terms and only display one series at a time.
+- Pie and Other Single-Series display the parts of a whole in percentage point terms and only display one series at a time.

 For this report, the desire is to show a chart that allows direct visual comparison of total revenue generated by each product.
-This is best accomplished with a bar or column chart.
+This is best accomplished with a Bar or Column chart.
+Select

 The Data Tab is where data is refined for the selected chart and where the interaction of the data is determined.
 A data value and a data label for the chart must be set before proceeding.

-For this chart, set the X-Axis Labels to Products.ProductName, and set the Series Values to the formula for product revenue, =[B5]*[C5], using the dropdown menus.
-Under Other Options, we will set the data values to sort in ascending order for quick comparison.
+Using the dropdown menus set the X-Axis Labels to Products.ProductName and set the Series Values to the formula for product revenue, =[B5]*[C5].
+For the Other Options, set the Sort data by dropdown boxes to Data Values and Ascending to sort in ascending order for quick comparison.

 In this tab, we can customize the chart's appearance by applying a theme, labels, number formatting, benchmark lines, and other features.

-NOTE.
-The values set in the Appearance Tab are optional.
+The values in the Appearance Tab are optional.

 Size and Preview Tab

-After the chart has been formatted, we can either press the Finish button to dismiss the chart wizard or move on to the Size and Preview Tab.
+After the chart has been formatted, either click the Finish button to dismiss the chart wizard or move on to the Size and Preview Tab.
 The preview displays dummy data formatted according to the user's specifications and gives users the option to resize the chart.